iridium-browser/iridium-browser-ubuntu/components/viz/README.md

 compositor (typically thought of as SwapBuffers), as well as the use of overlays.

+The source code is split into two build targets, ``components/viz/service:service`` and ``components/viz/service:gpu_service_dependencies``.
+The latter is code that requires being run in the gpu process, thus could not work if the viz service is located elsewhere.
+This is forward-looking code as the viz service is moving into the gpu process always.

 | Can depend on:                        |
 |:--------------------------------------|
 | viz/common/*                          |